-5. The Inspector's House is a reworking of the Upper Mill House partially demolished in 1855, rebuilt by George Crickmay Architect.
+4. The Inspector's House is a reworking of the Upper Mill House partially demolished in 1855, rebuilt by George Crickmay Architect.
 On the Tithe Map the earlier property is described as house, mill (early C18), garden and orchard.
 By 1888 Thomas Hawksley has built the Water Turbine Hall for Weymouth Waterworks.
 The house is physically attached to the Grade II listed building which would, by association of use and date, extend protection by virtue of its curtilage.
 Included for social and communal value and group value.

-6. Waterworks Cottages by Crickmay Architects circa 1900 in Arts & Crafts style.
+5. Waterworks Cottages by Crickmay Architects circa 1900 in Arts & Crafts style.

 Semi-detached pair of contrasting brick cottages under clay tiles roofs with lean-to porches and single storey wings.
 Projecting bay windows at first floor under pebbledash gables.
 One cottage retains its original timber multi-paned windows.
 Both have stone boundary walls with cock and hen detailing.
 Included for their association with a local Dorchester architect, of intrinsic aesthetic interest and group interest.

-7. Cob Cottage (formerly Watermeadow of 1939) by Ernest Wamsley Lewis.
+6. Cob Cottage (formerly Watermeadow of 1939) by Ernest Wamsley Lewis.
+This was the only house agreed by Weymouth Civic Society to be worth if listing in 1972.
 A two-storey thatched property in White Horse Lane with a detached garage, also thatched.
 The house follows the style of those on Plaisters Lane and was the last of the five Wamsley Lewis houses to be built in Sutton Poyntz.
 All share the same characteristics, stone walls with timber windows although Cob Cottage has differently proportioned (2 light) casements to the others which have 3 or 4 light casements.
 Included for aesthetic interest, its intrinsic design value relating to a nationally renowned architect.